Child & Youth Services (CYS)

-Sports & Fitness Program provides Team Sports, Individual Sports, Fitness and Health Programs and programming in the Child Development Centers, School Age and Youth Programs.
-Pre-registration is required for Sports & Fitness programs.
-Children and Youth that are currently registered in CYS Services can be enrolled in Sports & Fitness using WebTrac.
+Sports and Fitness Programs provide team sports, individual sports, fitness and health programs and, programming at Child Development Centers, School Age and Youth Programs.
+Pre-registration is required for Sports and Fitness Programs.
+Children and youth that are currently registered in CYS can be enrolled in Sports and Fitness using WebTrac.

 The National Alliance for Youth Sports (NAYS) has a website for evaluation of coaches.
-Parents have the opportunity to evaluate coaches on the NAYS website: http://www.nays.org/rateyourcoach/.
-NOTE: Parents must have the coach member number to rate their coach.
-You can get this number from the CYS Services Sports & Fitness office.
+Parents have the opportunity to evaluate coaches on the NAYS website.
+Parents must have the coach member number to rate their coach.
+You can get this number from the CYS Sports and Fitness office.

-A Sports specific physical must be completed annually, prior to the start of the sports season.
-The form must be completed with a doctor’s signature and stamp and submitted to Parent Central Services during registration.
-Hint: The best time to get your child’s physical, if possible, is in July so your child’s physical will be valid for all sports for one full year.
+A sports-specific physical must be completed annually, prior to the start of the sports season.
+The form must be completed with a doctor’s signature and stamp, then submitted to Parent Central Services during registration.
+Hint: The best time to get your child’s physical — if possible — is in July.
+This way, your child’s physical will be valid for all sports for one full year.

 - Youth Services